AdamMaley/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map creates a new array with the results, forEach does not.
+ForEach just executes the function once for each array element.

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object.

 3. What is closure?

+Similar to "Scope".
+A closure is the scope that allows innter functions the ability to access outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+Is the function called by new?
+Is the function called by call(), apply(), or bind()?
+Is the function called as a method, ie: obj.func()?
+Is the function called in the global scope?
+    (If strict mode is enabled, return undefined.)
+    (Otherwise, return the global object, ie: window.)

 5. Why do we need super() in an extended class?

+Super calls the constructor of the parent class.
+Extend allows a new class to inherit what it is Extending.  i.e : class Worker extends Person

 ## Project Set up